yo-yo-yo-jbo/dangerous_dave/README.md

 Choose a level to view (zero-based) or 'Q' to quit: q Quitting.
 ```
+(yes, that thing on the right is a tree)

 ## Transitioning to warp levels
-Figuring out the current level was pretty easy.
+Figuring out the variable that maintains the current level number was pretty easy.
 I was looking at the strings and found the following:

 ```
          congratulations!